 > Vilnius county > Vilnius district municipality > Vilnius city

 Vilnius.
-Catholic church of St. Peter and St. Paul
+Catholic church of St. Theresa (of the Carmelites)

 Vilnius - travel guide - photos and attractions